News 25 Jan. 2024

 The firm established its Washington, D.C. office in 1963 and opened in Paris in 1973.
 Offices in London, Frankfurt, Mexico City, Houston and Muscat would follow by the close of the twentieth century, and all remain today.
 Curtis remains the only U.S.-headquartered law firm licensed to practise in the Sultanate of Oman.

-The current total of 16 offices was reached with the opening of the Beijing and Rome offices in 2014 and the opening of a Geneva office in 2016.
+The current total of 19 offices was reached with the opening of the Beijing and Rome offices in 2014, a Geneva office in 2016, a Bogotá office in 2020 and Brussels and Riyadh offices in 2021.
 The firm presently maintains its headquarters in the H. J. Kalikow and Co., Inc. building at 101 Park Avenue in Midtown Manhattan.